gridbugs/gridbugs.org/collections/_posts/2023-01-21-playing-sound-on-the-nes-by-directly-setting-its-dmc-output.md

     // Call a function "delay" which spins for a fixed number of cycles.
 This is needed so that the
     // rate at which we send samples to the DMC load register is 3000 times per second.
 Without
-    // this, the song would play in fast-forward.
-Note that we do this before sending each sample
+    // this pause, the song would play in fast-forward.
+Note that we do this before sending each
-    // to the DMC.
+    // sample to the DMC.
     b.inst(Jsr(Absolute), "delay");

     // Read a value from PPU memory into the accumulator.
 Reading from PPU memory has the effect of